 - Give the guacamole a taste and add in more salt, lime juice, cilantro or red onion if desired.
 Give the guacamole a taste and add in more salt, lime juice, cilantro or red onion if desired.
 I always add a touch more sea salt, as we like our salt.

 Now that we’ve made the guacamole, let’s whip up the salad dressing and toss the salad.

-Note: You can also make up the dressing ahead of time, like the day before, and store it in the refriderator.
+Note: You can also make up the dressing ahead of time, like the day before, and store it in the refrigerator.
 Just be sure to give it a good whisk to emulsify before using.

-Mixed Greens with simple mustard vinaigrette:
+Mixed greens with simple mustard vinaigrette

 - 2 tablespoons freshly squeezed lemon juice

 - ½ teaspoon sea salt

 - ¼ teaspoon freshly ground pepper – we love pepper in our salad, so I used a bit more than ¼ teaspoon